tchannagiri/DSBplot/README.md

 The expected inputs are DNA-seq libraries that have been treated in a very specific manner to properly allowing infering the variation with alignments.
 For a more detailed description of the expected input, see section [Commands](#commands) and the publication associated with this software (LINK).

+## Terminology

+* We use the terms "vertex" and "node" interchageably for the vertices of graphs.
+* We sometimes also use the term "sequence" and "alignment" interchangeably with "vertex" and "node", since, as we describe later, there is a one-to-one correspondence between these four things in the constructed graphs.
+For example all of the following statements may be equivalent when we refer to a single vertex in a graph:
+    * The vertex has two insertions.
+    * The node has two insertions.
+    * The sequence has two insertions.
+    * The alignment has two insertions.

 ## Citation

 If you use this software, please use the following citation: